Best Memory Foam Pillows for Side Sleepers (2023): Reviews and Buyer’s Guide

 Shredded memory foam allows you to adjust the shape, and sometimes the loft of the pillow according to your needs.
 They’re a great option for combo sleepers who spend a considerable amount of time on their side.
 Many shredded memory foam pillows are also adjustable, which means you can remove or add fill as needed.
 On the downside, they can be lumpy.

-Contoured memory foam pillows have an ergonomic shape designed to better fit the head and neck.
+Contoured pillows with memory foam fills have an ergonomic shape designed to better fit the head and neck.
 They may have a high and low side to give you some extra loft options, while others have only a single loft.
 Some models include a removable layer for some adjustability.

 Memory foam is naturally hypoallergenic, resisting dust, dust mites, and other common allergens.
 However, memory foam can trap heat.
 Consequently, memory foam pillows often have cooling techniques and features like air channels, gel, or larger than average open-cell structures to dissipate heat and/or enhance airflow.